ua-snap/mapventure/README.md

 grunt build
 ```

 Note: If the system variables are not set, it will default to using http://localhost:8000 for GeoNode and http://localhost:8080/geoserver/wms for GeoServer.
+There is no meaningful default for the Leaflet image path.

 ## Git-hooks Installation and Usage